Yohan460/Automatic-Secure-Token-Granting-Workflow/README.md

 ## Step 6 - Enabling FileVault

 ### Implementation
 This last one is thankfully a little easier!
 Now that we have our user with a SecureToken we can look at enabling FileVault 2.
 The general setup for this is below.
 Feel free to customize it using your own secret sauce.
+Not mentioned below is that you will also want to include a FileVault 2 Key Escrow configuration profile to instruct the machine to pass the FileVault 2 recovery key to your Jamf Pro Server.

 #### Smart Group Scoping Setup
 * Name - `Security - SecureToken - Assigned User has Token`